not-mxgenta/CodingForTheArts-GroupProject/README.txt

 OVERVIEW OF PROJECT

-80s-style analogue horror game about home invasion, featuring mixture of point-and-click investigation and chase sequences
+80s-style analogue horror game about home invasion, featuring mixture of point-and-click investigation and chase sequences.
+With a heavy focus on the themes of choice and consequence, the game encourages players to 'wind-back' time and experience the varying outcomes relating to different choices.

 Describe your project in a few sentences.
 What is it about?
 What are its key technical features?
 What are its key themes, aesthetics, etc.